 What did the tree stand for?
 The text does not tell us anything more than “the knowledge of good and evil.”
 Is it experience?
 Is it wisdom?
 It is moral authority?
 Whatever it represents, the main point seems to be that it was forbidden, and that it was nevertheless eaten.
 The people had sinned, had rebelled against their Creator, had chosen to go their own way.
 They were no longer fit for the garden, no longer fit for “the tree of life.”

-The first result of their sin was a changed way of viewing themselves—they saw something wrong with their nakedness (v.
-7).
-Even after making loincloths, they were afraid of being seen by God (v.
-10).
-And they made their lame excuses.
+The first result of their sin was a changed way of viewing themselves—they saw something wrong with their nakedness (verse 7).
+Even after making loincloths, they were afraid of being seen by God (verse 10).
+They made lame excuses.

 There would be struggle between the woman and the man: “Your desire shall be for your husband, and he shall rule over you” (3:16).
 People who take matters into their own hands (like Adam and Eve did) instead of following instructions are likely to have conflict, and brute strength usually prevails.
 This is the way society is, once sin has entered the picture.